Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot_v4/README.md

     <img src="/Assets/bot-secret-location.png">

-   The update should look something like this, replacing <TEXT> with your unique values:
+   The update should look something like this, replacing "<TEXT>" with your unique values:
     ```json
     {
       "botFileSecret": "<YOUR BOT SECRET>",